cbfacademy/react-assessment/README.md

 ## `ProductList.js`

-When the `<ProductList/>` is empty a message should be displayed:
+When the `<ProductList/>` is empty a message should be displayed in an element with the `empty` class attribute set, that includes the phrase:

 ```
-"No items found..."
+"No items found"
 ```

 Expected **props** for the `<ProductList/>` component are listed below: